Doris Fitton: Independent Theatre alumni

-Honours
+Awards

 She gained public recognition for her commitment to theatre in Australia with her appointments as Officer of Order of the British Empire (OBE) in 1955, as Commander (CBE) in 1975, and as Dame Commander (DBE) in 1982.

 Personal life

 Doris and "Tug" Mason had two sons, Ewen Richard Cameron Mason (born 19 February 1925) and Malcolm John (born 26 July 1933).

-In 1952, they were living at a three-storey flat in Pott's Point before moving to North Sydney in 1953.
+In 1952, they were living at a three-storey flat in Potts Point before moving to North Sydney in 1953.
 They then lived in a house in Berry St, North Sydney.
 This house was later demolished to make way for the Northern Expressway.
 They then moved to Ridge Street, North Sydney, around the corner from The Independent Theatre.

 Death and legacy

 Doris Fitton published her autobiography, Not Without Heat and Dust, in 1981.
 She died in North Sydney, on 2 April 1985, aged 87.

-A commemorative plaque was unveiled on 17 December 1986 on the footpath in front of the Independent Theatre in her honour, with the famous stanza from William Shakespeare As You Like It: "All the world's a stage, And all the men and women merely players: They have their exits and their entrances..."
+A commemorative plaque was unveiled on 17 December 1986 on the footpath in front of the Independent Theatre in her honour, with the famous stanza from William Shakespeare's As You Like It: "All the world's a stage, And all the men and women merely players: They have their exits and their entrances..."

 Doris Fitton Park at 1 Little Walker Street, North Sydney, is named for her.

+A play, An Independent Woman, aka Doris Fitton, was written by Justin Fleming, and produced at KXT on Broadway on 10 August.
+1923.